 Key reasons individuals choose this practice include:

-Assessments are structured to provide insight into cardiometabolic risk, biological aging indicators, and functional capacity.
-Data is used to support understanding and long-term planning rather than to drive performance targets or predict outcomes.
+- Diagnostics-led health orientation assessments are structured to provide insight into cardiometabolic risk, biological ageing indicators, and functional capacity.
+Data supports long-term planning rather than performance targets.

-Where appropriate, assessments may include cardiovascular and metabolic markers, functional health indicators, and age-related risk metrics.
-These tools are applied to contextualise health trajectories, not to diagnose disease or promise change.
+Advanced assessment tools used conservatively.
+Assessments may include cardiovascular and metabolic markers, functional health indicators, age-related risk metrics, and liquid biopsy technologies where indicated, applied to contextualize health trajectories, not to diagnose disease.

 The Longevity Practice – Berlin is designed for individuals who are not seeking immediate treatment but rather clarity, orientation, and informed long-term planning.